Creating template boards

 To create a board from a template, click the big green “Create Board from Template” button, which will lead you through a flow to rename your board and choose its team and visibility.
 Once you hit “create,” that board can be edited and you can invite new members – but the template will remain just the same.

 Restricted editing and collaboration

 The primary purpose of templates is to provide a jumping-off point for others – not to collaborate.
-Therefore, team members do not have the ability to edit the template directly unless they’ve been explicitly invited as members on the template.
+Team members will only have the ability to edit the template directly if they are members on the template.
 We also hide traditional “collaboration” features like watching, activity feed, and comments on templates.

 All these capabilities will reappear if the admin chooses to turn a template back into a board.

 The visibility of your template follows the same visibility of the board it was created from – so if your board was Workspace-visible, it will stay that way when it’s converted to a template (although you can always change it after).
 Anyone who can view the template will also be able to create a board from it.

 Private - only members explicitly invited to your template will be able to view and copy the template.

 Team visible - anyone within your selected team can view templates from the Team Boards page (denoted with a “template” badge) and via the share link in the template header.